The surprising fact about Major League Baseball is how many players came from smaller schools.

 - Mike Avilés – INF, Concordia College

 - Josh Willingham – OF, University of North Alabama

 - Matt Adams – 1B, Slippery Rock University

 - Roberto Hernández – RHP, University of South Carolina-Aiken

 - Todd Jones – RHP, Jacksonville State University

 - Mike Fiers – RHP, Nova Southeastern

 - Mike Adams – RHP, Texas A&M University–Kingsville

-Check out the rest of our college to MLB series:
+Check out the rest of our small school-to-pro series: